dsun7c4/ntpserver/README.md

     * assembly.fcstd

       Top level case assembly incorporating all other files in this directory
-  * mod/local.pretty/packages3d

-    The 3D model source for the kicad components.
   * ponoko

     File sent to [ponoko](https://www.ponoko.com/) to make the OXCO cover, air duct for the fan, red acrylic filter for the display, and experimental parts for the case.